Red Wine Sangria

 That’s the thing about a good red sangria recipe.
 If it’s a really good mix, it doesn’t last long.
 And I would say this particular red sangria recipe vanishes faster than most.

-After all, who wouldn’t love a blend of Spanish Rioja wine, sweet rum, orange, lime, and cherry juice, fresh-cut watermelon, and fresh-picked berries?
+After all, who wouldn’t love a blend of Spanish rioja wine, sweet rum, orange, and cherry juice, fresh-cut watermelon, and fresh-picked berries?

 All these vibrant flavors meld together into one tangy-sweet complex fusion of fruity rapture… In a glass.
 Fancy words for sangria, but then again this is no ordinary red sangria recipe.